 The Storm has always been known for its innovations in producing different bowling ball necessities.
 The Storm !Q Tour Bowling ball is a perfect example of the creativity used in designing the unique combo of R2S Solid Reactive Cover Stock with a C³ centripetal control weight block.

 The superior blend provides the bowling ball just the right aggression that a stroker desires.
 The bowling ball has the traction that supports the very style of a stroker.
-Besides, it also has control.
+Additionally, it has fantastic control.
 It is the most basic characteristic that a classical player will love to see when the ball is rolling smoothly towards the far end to finish the task with elegance.

 |Smooth gliding in the front part of the lane||Not so suitable for beginners|